Future of an expanding universe: Future history

 In the 1970s, the future of an expanding universe was studied by the astrophysicist Jamal Islam and the physicist Freeman Dyson.
 Then, in their 1999 book The Five Ages of the Universe, the astrophysicists Fred Adams and Gregory Laughlin divided the past and future history of an expanding universe into five eras.
 The first, the Primordial Era, is the time in the past just after the Big Bang when stars had not yet formed.
 The second, the Stelliferous Era, includes the present day and all of the stars and galaxies now seen.
 It is the time during which stars form from collapsing clouds of gas.
 In the subsequent Degenerate Era, the stars will have burnt out, leaving all stellar-mass objects as stellar remnants—white dwarfs, neutron stars, and black holes.
 In the Black Hole Era, white dwarfs, neutron stars, and other smaller astronomical objects have been destroyed by proton decay, leaving only black holes.
 Finally, in the Dark Era, even black holes have disappeared, leaving only a dilute gas of photons and leptons.

 This future history and the timeline below assume the continued expansion of the universe.
-If space in the universe begins to contract, subsequent events in the timeline may not occur because the Big Crunch, the collapse of the universe into a hot, dense state similar to that after the Big Bang, will supervene.
+If space in the universe begins to contract, subsequent events in the timeline may not occur because the Big Crunch, the collapse of the universe into a hot, dense state similar to that after the Big Bang, will prevail.